 - View as map

-17 Molesworth Street, Dublin City Centre, Dublin, Republic of Ireland
+17 Molesworth Street, Dublin,

-Freemasons Hall is in the heart of Dublin, near the National Library, the National Museum, Leinster House and the National Gallery.
+The Freemasons Hall is located in Dublin City, near the National Library, the National Museum, Leinster House and the National Gallery.